TheOnlyZac/starmap/README.md

 ### Build app

-To build an executable app (Win, MacOS, or Linux) run the `build` script with `npm run build`.
-Then launch the executable of your choice and open `localhost:3000` in a browser
+Run the build script with `npm run build`.
+It will produce a standalone Win, MacOS, and Linux executable in the `build` folder.

 ## Controls